-1. All food, refuse or other attractants must be acceptably stored or acceptably possessed during daytime hours (either in certified bear proof containers or hung 10 feet off the ground, 4 feet away from the trunk of the tree or pole).
+1. All food, refuse or other attractants must be acceptably stored or acceptably possessed during daytime hours (either in certified bear resistant containers and/or utilizing a method listed on the most recent Interagency Grizzly Bear Committee Certified Bear Resistant Products List, or hung 10 feet off the ground, 4 feet away from the trunk of the tree or pole).

 2. All food, refuse or other attractants must be acceptably stored during nighttime hours, unless it is being prepared for eating, being eaten, being transported, or being prepared for acceptable storage.